 The population falling within the Union at the 1831 census had been 14,632 with parishes ranging in size from Newfield (population 8) to Bishop Auckland (3,090).
 The average annual poor-rate expenditure for the period 1834-6 had been £4,574 or 6s.3d. per head of the population.

-The first Auckland Union workhouse was a former parish workhouse in Newgate Street, Bishop Auckland.
+The first Auckland Union workhouse was the former parish workhouse on Newgate Street, Bishop Auckland.
 In 1853, the Board of Guardians decided to erect a new workhouse and advertised for plans and specifications for a building to accommodate 100 inmates and costing around £2,000.
 The new workhouse, situated at the west side of Cockton Hill, opened in 1855 by which time the cost had amounted to almost £5,000 including the purchase of 1.5 acres of land.
 By 1863, overcrowding necessitated the building of an extension which was opened in 1865.

 The site layout is shown on the 1896 map below:

 Further extensions costing £6,000 took place in 1877-8 which included a 70-bed infirmary at the west of the site, mortuary.